 Herod Agrippa—his identity—better portrayed by Josephus than by St Luke.

-Tiberium—his parentage—whether Augustus’s first choice for successor—reasons why so feared and disliked—enigmatic behaviour—non-verbal communication his development area—the delatores—rehabilitation of the crime of maiestas—the island of Capri—Sejanus.
+Tiberium—his parentage—whether Tiberius was Augustus’s first choice for successor—reasons why so feared and disliked—enigmatic behaviour—non-verbal communication his development area—the delatores—rehabilitation of the crime of maiestas—the island of Capri—Sejanus.

 imperatorem—not an Anglicism—first title given on coins.